 People that are in recovery for an eating disorder will tell you they struggle from time-to-time with old habits, but as long as you are able to implement the above tips, you will be able to get back on track and ditch the unhealthy behaviors.

 Having binge eating disorder can truly feel like living a life out of control, but it does not have to stay that way.
-Get started today making small positive changes.
+Get started today making small positive changes and see how your life can change.